Advice and RecommendationsMy advice and recommendations for my oboe students

 I would recommend having at least three reeds in your case at all times, and using them in rotation so that you always have something that works.
 As they wear out, you should replace them.

 For a young beginner, there is no need to start out with expensive hand-made reeds.
-Lesher reeds and Fox reeds, available at your local music store, should be fine.
+Lesher reeds and Eastman reeds, available at your local music store as well as at Amazon, should be fine.
 As those machine-made choices become limiting – WHICH THEY WILL – we can talk about stepping up to my reeds or someone else’s, or learning to make your own.

 Additionally, you will want a good quality case to keep them in.
 The mailing tubes that they arrive in do not allow ventilation or protect the reeds well.
 I have a variety available on my site or you might check out Amazon’s offerings.

 I have many of these items here on my own site.
 Other links here are affiliate links to Amazon.com – it’s convenient for everyone and Amazon pays me a tiny commission when you buy.
 But the remainder go to Nielsen Woodwinds, because sometimes you really need a dedicated double reed shop to get what you need.

 The most important item is the knife, and I like a double hollow ground blade like this Chiarugi knife.
 The knife is nicely balanced and easy to use, and it is soft enough to sharpen easily and hard enough to hold its edge.
 It’s also extremely affordable compared to other professional knives.
 I also like this version of it at Nielsen’s, because of the comfortable handle.

 Cutting Block, Plaque, Mandrel, Thread and Ruler